Carriage Agreement

 Understand which genres have reached saturation or present an area of opportunity with demand vs supply analysis.
 Identify which genres have high audience demand but low content supply to uncover whitespace opportunities and inform your content slate planning.

-How do I acquire and license content to maximize ROI?
+How do we acquire and license content with more confidence?

 How is my content performing against other titles available in the market?